24317228 Corporal Scott ‘Scotty’ Wilson 3 March 1957 ~ 12 June 1982 Age 25

-We thank you for your service!
+We thank all of the Wilson family for their service!

 © Jay Morgan Hyrons